Blog/Testimonials·7 min read

 6. Incentive-based testimonial request

 Sometimes a small reward is all it takes.
 An incentive shows you value the customer’s time.
-This works because it gives people one more reason to take action.
+Works because it gives people one more concrete reason to act.

 Real example: JustFab